-- 1: Every competitor uses his own limiter - 2: The organiser provides for every competitor two (2) limiters, these will be drawn by competitors either every day or before every round.
+- 1: Every competitor uses his own limiter - 2: The organiser provides for every competitor two (2) limiters, these will be drawn by competitors every day.
 The organiser will provide information in the invitation for the competition how this will be done.